GeneaLabs/CodeStyle/README.md

 - Type hints serve as documentation, making the code more fluent and readable.
 - Type hints and return types prevent some logic errors from propogating, catching them as close as possible to their source.

+## Config and Env
+- Always assign env variables to config properties in the config file that is most appropriate (or create a new config file it that makes more sense).
+- Always refer to the config variable in your code, never reference `env('xxxxx', 'abc)` outside of config files.

 ## Classes
 ### Introspection and Type Casting
 - Avoid introspection (checking the type of the class to determine the outcome of a condition).